The answers to your most frequently asked questions.

 Safety is our number one priority.
 All Sea Rangers are trained extensively and always work at sea under direct supervision from an experienced and qualified captain and first mate.
 Regular safety drills are run onboard the ship and all safety equipment is periodically tested and certified.

 In addition, Sea Ranger Service ships operate on a stringent Safety Management System (SMS), as required by the International Safety Management (ISM) Code for commercial offshore vessels.
 Although the vessels on which the Sea Rangers work are not legally required to work according to the ISM Code, the Sea Ranger Service has nonetheless implemented this code to ensure high safety standards on all its ships.

 How does the Sea Ranger Service make impact?

 The impact of the Sea Ranger Service is four-fold:

 - Through recruiting, training, employing and coaching young adults as Sea Rangers towards a maritime career, and working in coastal communities and port cities where youth unemployment is typically high, the work makes a social impact as it offers unique employability opportunities to young people.

 - By carrying out its ocean conservation work, the Sea Ranger Service makes a direct environmental impact.
-Over the coming years the organisation will work to increase her activities to include landscape regeneration, thereby improving carbon sequestration and lowering CO2 levels in the ocean.
+Over the coming years the organisation will work to increase our activities to include landscape regeneration, thereby improving carbon sequestration and lowering CO2 levels in the ocean.